 We all want a healthy, bright smile; that is why we are diligent when it comes to our mouth, teeth, and gums.

 - Choosing the wrong brush – Many people think that a hard-bristled toothbrush cleans more than soft-bristled ones.
 Dental experts said that soft-bristled toothbrushes are more effective than hard-bristled.
 Plaque is a soft substance and does not need hard scrubbing.
+Here’s how to choose the right toothbrush.

 - Brushing too quickly – It is essential to brush your teeth twice daily for two to three minutes each time.